Canon 60D vs 750D

 It is notable that the 750D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 60D does not offer wifi capability.
+In contrast, the 60D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 60D (unlike the 750D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 60D and the 750D have been discontinued, but can regularly be found used on eBay.
+Both the 60D and the 750D have been discontinued, but can regularly be found used on ebay.
 The 60D was replaced by the Canon 70D, while the 750D was followed by the Canon 800D.
 Further information on the features and operation of the 60D and 750D can be found, respectively, in the Canon 60D Manual (free pdf) or the online Canon 750D Manual.